pediapress/Collection/README.txt

 See ``README.txt`` in the ``pdf-server`` directory for further instructions how to setup a PDF server.

+If you have a low-traffic MediaWiki you can use the public PDF Server running at http://tools.pediapress.com/cgi-bin/pdf-server.py.
+In this case, just keep the configuration variable $wgPDFServer (see below) at its default value.

 Installation and Configuration of the Collection Extension
 ==========================================================